-4. lı ntended outcomes (specific outcomes and how they will be measured) Success criteria A. The quality of teaching, including targeted interventions, is consistently high across subjects to meet the needs of all learners.
-College quality assurance records of lesson observations show that teaching is consistently good, and is improving.
+4. In tended outcomes (specific outcomes and how they will be measured) Success criteria A. The quality of teaching, including targeted interventions, is consistently high across subjects to meet the needs of all learners.
+College quality assurance records of lesson observations show that teaching is consistently good and is improving.
 Implementation of a common approach to Teaching and Learning using the "High 5 Lesson"- Consolidation, Modelling, Response and Feedback, Challenge and Independence.
 Effective CPD throughout the year resulting in improved teaching and outcomes.
 This will include the development of Middle Leaders and a personalised CPD program developed for all teachers as a response to quality assurance.
 College quality assurance records show consistently good marking and feedback across subjects.
 Every teacher is using assessment information to plan learning that meets the needs of all groups including disadvantaged, SEN and higher ability.
-B. The progress of disadvantaged pupils, including those with higher prior attainment, improves.
+Refer to COVID catch up premium document to inform other aspects of high-quality teaching В. The progress of disadvantaged pupils, including those with higher prior attainment, improves.
 Internal assessment data shows that the performance of disadvantaged pupils is improving across cohorts and subjects.
 Barriers to learning are identified for disadvantaged pupils and appropriate interventions and support are put into place.
 Key performance indicators show that the differences between the performance of disadvantaged and none disadvantaged pupils, including those with higher prior attainment, are diminishing.
-This includes: Progress 8 Attainment 8 Basics Measure (Strong and standard) Ebacc Measure (Strong and standard) C. The attendance of pupils eligible for Pupil Premium is improved, including those who are persistently absent.
+This includes: Progress 8 Attainment 8 Basics Measure (Strong and standard) Ebacc Measure (Strong and standard) COVID catch up premium document highlights strategies incorporated for disadvantaged students C. The attendance of pupils eligible for Pupil Premium is improved, including those who are persistently absent.
 Average attendance of disadvantaged pupils is more in line with non-disadvantaged pupils and College targets.
 Attendance of disadvantaged students is closer to National Average.
-(95%) IDSR 2017 Persistent absenteeismis reduced for disadvantaged pupils in comparison to 2017.
-D. Individual pupils are supported to enable them to make progress.
+(95%) IDSR 2017 Persistent absenteeism is reduced for disadvantaged pupils in comparison to 2017.
+Engagement document - daily/weekly reports issued on a daily/weekly basis.
+Pastorally led via department engagement D. Individual pupils are supported to enable them to make progress.
 Disadvantaged pupils have higher aspirations.
 All disadvantaged pupils move on to a suitable destination Post 16 with none being NEET.

-Post 16 destinations for the upper disadvantaged cohort are in line with College targets.
-Increased numbers of disadvantaged pupils go on to the sixth form and then to university.
-Internal behaviour, data and attendance records show good engagement for disadvantaged pupils.
+disadvantaged pupils.
 Figures for parental attendance at College events reflects improvement.
 Positive pupil and parent voice.
-Disadvantagedpupils'attendanceat extra revision sessions is in line with other pupils.
-Internal records show that completion of homework and work ethic is improving.
+Disadvantaged pupils' attendance at extra revision sessions is in line with other pupils.
+Internal records show that completion of homework and work ethic is improving. --